 - Some trails meander through paddocks with livestock.
 While it is okay to pass through, please do not disturb the animals.

-- There is no swimming, kayaking, and boating in the Blue Spring or its surrounding environment.
+- There is no swimming, kayaking, or boating in the Blue Spring or its surrounding environment.
 (You can swim near the Whites Road entrance.)

 - Take all rubbish out with you.